 Have more time?
 Be sure to check out the Cabrillo National Monument or the La Jolla Children’s Pool and Cove.

 San Diego Kid-Approved Best Bets

-School Age Kids: Climb aboard the USS Midway Maritime Museum for a hands on history lesson with your school age kids; be sure to let them try their skills on the simulator.
+School Age Kids: Climb aboard the USS Midway Maritime Museum for a hands-on history lesson with your school age kids on this historic aircraft carrier.
+Be sure to let them try their skills on the simulator.

-If you want to leave the navigating to someone else, consider Old Town Trolley Tours for inter-San Diego travel; despite their name, they actually take visitors on a hop-on, hop-off tour of nearly every major San Diego tourist attraction, not just Old Town.
+If you want to leave the navigating to someone else, consider Old Town Trolley Tours for inter-San Diego travel.
+Despite their name, they actually take visitors on a hop-on, hop-off tour of nearly every major San Diego tourist attraction, not just Old Town.